department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 - Spell out noon and midnight.
 Don't use 12:00 p.m. or 12:00 a.m.
 - Include the minutes, even when on the hour.
-- Always use the time zone ET, even if the office is in another location (no parentheses, periods, or daylight/standard).
+- When referencing office hours, always use the time zone ET, even if the office is in another location (no parentheses, periods, or daylight/standard).

 <div class="do-dont">
 <div class="do-dont__do">